-PAC reviewed the responses to its FY 2022 questionnaire to determine if meaningful information was provided and whether enhancements to PAC's process were warranted.
-As PAC had little turnover in its top 10 Key Vendors since its original questionnaire, the results were generally consistent.
+PAC reviewed the responses to its FY 2023 survey to determine if meaningful information was provided and whether enhancements to PAC's process were warranted.
+Even with 3 of 10 new Key Vendors, the results were broadly consistent with prior years.
 In reviewing the responses, PAC noted the following: